 ONSIGHT FIREARMS TRAINING www.oftllc.us

+We had a great day, Ben’s classes are always informative, fun and the other students are rooting for each other to succeed. .
 I really like Ben.
 He is super knowledgeable, skillful, funny, humble, and sometimes appropriately inappropriate.
-As the day goes on his jokes go downhill.
-He is a down-to-earth dude, that is easy to talk to fun to be around.
+As the day goes on Ben’s jokes go downhill.
+He is a down-to-earth dude, easy to talk to fun to be around.
 I think Ben DeWalt and OnSight Firearms Training is one of the best training companies, absolutely take his class if you have the opportunity.